ULL-ESIT-GRADOII-TFG/sourcefetch-tutorial/README.md

 ### Generating starter code

+Start in an empty folder  or go to branch `begin`.

+If you start with an empty folder you can do this:

-Let’s begin by creating a new package using a utility provided by Atom.
+- Let’s begin by creating a new package using a utility provided by Atom.

-Launch the editor and press Cmd+Shift+P (on MacOS) or Ctrl+Shift+P (on Windows/Linux) to open the Command Palette.
+- Launch the editor and press `Cmd+Shift+P` (on MacOS) or Ctrl+Shift+P (on Windows/Linux) to open the Command Palette.

-Search for “Package Generator: Generate Package” and click the corresponding item on the list.
+- Search for `“Package Generator: Generate Package”` and click the corresponding item on the list.
-You will see a prompt where you can enter the name of the package - “sourcefetch”.
+- You will see a prompt where you can enter the name of the package - `“sourcefetch”`.

-Press enter to generate the starter package, which should automatically be opened in Atom.
+- Press enter to generate the starter package, which should automatically be opened in Atom.
-If you don’t see package files appear in the sidebar, press Cmd+K Cmd+B (on MacOS) or Ctrl+K Ctrl+B (on Windows/Linux).
+- If you don’t see package files appear in the sidebar, press Cmd+K Cmd+B (on MacOS) or Ctrl+K Ctrl+B (on Windows/Linux).

+Otherwise go to the branch `begin`: it ahs the same initial code

 ![https://cloud.githubusercontent.com/assets/6755555/17759387/8387a354-64ab-11e6-97db-ea469f008bef.gif](https://cloud.githubusercontent.com/assets/6755555/17759387/8387a354-64ab-11e6-97db-ea469f008bef.gif)